Build A T-14

 1 - 8 ft long treated 2 x 4

-Decking Screws- (self drilling, easy to use, square or phillips drive)
+Decking Screws- (self drilling, easy to use, especially the square drive)

 You will need...